jbrodriguez/unbalance/README.md

 A word of caution with the custom rsync flags: it's for **power users** only.

-unBALANCE is optimized to work with the default flags, you must be VERY knowledgeable in rsync if you want to add any flag.
+unbalanced is optimized to work with the default flags, you must be VERY knowledgeable in rsync if you want to add any flag.

 ### Log